abel-msk/esphome_sdcard_images/README.md

 # About
 This repository contains ESPhome component for loading and display image file from locally accessed storage device.
 The device driver should imlement storage component.
-(Under developing).
+For accessing sdcard is possible to use sdmmc component&

 # Install
-All code was moved under my own esphome fork ans can be accessed via external component.
+All code was moved under my own esphome fork and can be accessed via external component.
 Just add in yours esphome config file next lines:

 ```yaml